JagadeeshRallabandi/60-Python-Projects/README.md

-Got it!
-Here’s the revised README file without the contributors and license sections:

----

 # Python Projects Repository

 Welcome to my Python Projects Repository!
 This repository contains a collection of 60 Python projects that I have completed.
 These projects range from basic to advanced levels, showcasing my skills and experiences in various aspects of Python programming.